Increase conversions with Shopify Product Tags

 - You have enough content to support and warrant a separate product variant url

-First, Shopify Collection names should include keywords terms that your website visitors intuitively search for.
-The keywords will be passed onto the associated product pages in each collection.
+Shopify Collection names should include keywords terms that your website visitors intuitively search for in Google.
+If you sell swimwear and have a Shopify Collection called Loose Fit Swim Tops with a corresponding page title, description and URL search engines will match those search phrases and rank your collection page high.
 In turn, helping your product pages turn up for more general search queries than a search for that specific product name.

 You may not even know what a sitemap is or where to locate your Shopify sitemap—but adding your hottest product image URL to your website sitemap helps search engine robots to crawl your URLs more intelligently.
 This can ultimately influence how search engines view your website’s quality.